wb14123/blog/jekyll/_posts/2018-07-29-A-Review-on-Spanner-and-Open-Source-Implementations.markdown

 Then let's look at the read-only transactions.
 In Spanner, every replica keeps a timestamp $$t_{safe}$$.
 And if a read-only wants to read the data at timestamp $$t$$ and if $$t \leq t_{safe}$$, it is safe to read data from that replica. $$t_{safe}$$ will be a minimal one between the latest commit timestamp and the timestamp it generates for a 2PC prepare step (if it has one).
 There are two situations based on how $$t$$ is chosen:

 1. If the transaction only involves one partition, it is chosen to be the last commit time of the partition.
-And in order tot get the last commit time, it needs to ask the leader of this partition.
+And in order to get the last commit time, it needs to ask the leader of this partition.

 2. If the transaction involves multiple partitions, it would be expensive and complex to get a last commit time.
 So using `TT.now().latest` as $$t$$ can guarantee it will read a version more recently than the current time.
 And replica will not store $$t_{safe} \geq TT.now().latest$$ since the latest commit timestamp must be earlier than the current one, it needs to ask the leader to confirm whether there are new writes.